sabazubair/GoodLook/README.md

 Server will run at localhost:3000.

 ## Dependencies
 * React
 * React Router
 * ReactDom
 * Bootstrap
 * Rails 5.1
 * postgreSQL
 * Axios
 * Bcrypt

 ## Upcoming Features
-* User account creation
+* User login
+* Sharing Wardrobe with friends
-* Mens' style quiz and recommendations
+* Men style quiz
-* Prices of clothing items
+* Identifying and pricing each article of clothing
-* Recommendations based on your budget
+* Output outfits based on users budget
-* Recommendations based on the season or the event user is attending
+* Show outfits depending on season

 ## Known Issues
-* Login and footer is deadlink
+* Login and footer is a deadlink.
 * Name is hardcoded in the Navbar (under the assumption that someone is logged in already)